leen-coding/TIMS_PRIVATE/README.md

 ## File Description
 1. TIMS_DJANGO: Two django projects are included.
 LIVE_VIDEO is for receiving, storing and streaming live video from follower side.
 TIMS_SITE is the main site.
-2. TIMS_LEADER: Two ROS packages are included for leader robot controlling.
+2. TIMS_LEADER: Two ROS packages are included in *src* directory for leader robot controlling.
+An arduino code is provided for controlling WTD.
+3. TIMS_FOLLOWER: ROS_WS is the follower ros work space for controlling micro robot.
+Video streaming is for sending live video to django 'server'.

 ## Django 'server'
 **In the very beginning, a redis database should be installed, as we use it as the Django backend.**